 Where to buy bulk meats at big savings

-- Shop at a restaurant supply or wholesale grocery store that is open to the public (such as Cash & Carry on the West Coast, or Market Grocery in Georgia).
+- Shop at a restaurant supply or wholesale grocery store that is open to the public (such as Cash & Carry on the West Coast or Market Grocery in Georgia).

 - Consider a membership at a store like Costco or Sam’s Club if you will use it often enough during the year to recoup the membership fee.
+(And check out our stories on whether Costco and Sam’s Club memberships are worth it.)

 Cuts of meat that save you money

-- Buy a roast and cut up steaks yourself, such at tri-tip roast, beef rib roast or even beef tenderloin for filet mignon.
+- Buy a roast and cut up steaks yourself, such as tri-tip roast, beef rib roast or even beef tenderloin for filet mignon.
 Cutting your own steaks can save you 60% or more off regular retail prices for steaks.

 - Cook up inexpensive cuts like beef brisket, beef chuck pot roast or pork shoulder to create a batch of shredded meat that you can stuff inside burger buns or taco shells, or serve over steamed rice.